Experiencing mood swings? Irritability? Cramps?

 The Maca root extract can improve your energy levels, increase your libido, and improve menopause symptoms.

 Chasteberry, Dong Quai, and Black Cohosh can stabilize your estrogen levels, relieve PMS symptoms, and reduce menstrual pain.

-This natural supplement also relieves symptoms like breast tenderness, acne, bloating, and mood swings - all of which are directly caused by hormone imbalances.
+This natural hormone balance supplement also relieves symptoms like breast tenderness, acne, bloating, and mood swings - all of which are directly caused by hormone imbalances.

 This herbal supplement is 100% plant-based and non-GMO.

 Just take 2 capsules once a day.
 If you experience more severe PMS and menopause symptoms you can take 2 capsules twice a day.

 Want to try hormone balance pills?
 Check out this article for a guide to getting started!

 Hormone imbalance can interfere with your daily routine and plans and cause various discomforts.